Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 Figure: Add a tip here...

-23. File Open dialog should have "Current Solution"
+23. File Open dialog will have "Current Solution"

 I usually want to add images that already exist in the solution.